Pipeline gem

 All pipelines failed: Executes only when every input row has a

-All pipelines finished: Executes after all input pipelines complete, regardless of their success or failure.
+All pipelines finished: Executes after all input pipeline runs have completed, regardless of their success or failure.

 -